 Carpet is an economical option that you can easily find for cheap or even free.
 Although it is not as protective as a pre-cut pool pad or foam tiles, it does protect against possible threats that could tear the liner.
-I generally recommend using two or three carpet layers because it is not very thick material.
+I recommend using two or three carpet layers because they are not very thick.

 - Very cheap option (can even be free)

 - It is breathable so it will not trap water in between the pool and the carpet

 - Easy to find because it is not a pool-specific option